3

 7) Session structure and environment

-SEN sessions start with low-pressure and short tasks matched to the students attention.
-Mainstream sessions can be faster-paced and content-led.
-The right pace prevents blockading and builds confidence and momentum.
+SEN sessions start with low-pressure and short tasks matched to the student's attention.
+Information is repeated as many times as the student needs.
+Mainstream tutoring sessions tend to be faster-paced and content-led.
+The right pace prevents overwhelm and builds confidence and momentum.

 8) Exam arrangements and readiness

-SEN tutors can prepare students for their access arrangements, planning practice with readers, prompts, or approved technology, and building timing strategies that match those arrangements.
-For anxiety management around exams, see Exam Anxiety Explained: Practical Ways to Reduce Pressure.
+SEN tutors can prepare students for using their exam access arrangements to best effect.
+For example, planning practice with readers, prompts, or approved technology, and building timing strategies that match those arrangements.
+For anxiety management around exams, see our blog post Exam Anxiety Explained: 6 Proven Ways to Beat GCSE Stress.

 9) Flexibility and scheduling

 SEN tutors plan around energy and sensory needs, including regular breaks, and more frequent lessons during exam terms.
 Mainstream tutors are typically more rigid.
-Flexibility helps students who might tire with long sessions.
+Flexibility helps students who might tire from long sessions.

 Case study

 A Year 10 student with dyslexia and worsening anxiety had tried mainstream tutoring.
 Initially, lessons covered English Language papers.
 However, the session style left them frustrated and tired, leading to incomplete answers.
-After switching to SEN tutoring, where we included a 10 minute break half way through the session, worked on shorter passages, used scaffolded planning and text-to-speech for drafting, within six weeks the student was completing timed responses with clear structure.
+After switching to SEN tutoring, which included a 10-minute break halfway through the session, working on shorter passages, and using scaffolded planning and text-to-speech for drafting, the student completed timed responses with clear structure within six weeks.
 Their anxiety reduced, and they started to enjoy learning English again.
 They continue to work with us and are now preparing for their GCSEs.

 Safety and quality at Sunbeam